scokobro/professional-identity/profIdent-draft1.md

 When the broadcasting of television news started on NHK in the 1960s, the newspaper model was adopted as an organisational template and standard.

-However, the political implications of 'objectiviy' and 'balance' are continually debated and have been much criticised as a way to avoid the responsibility of making moral judgements and providing useful, informed evaluation of soc-called 'facts', which, in many cases, may not be as 'self-explanatory' as they might at first seem.
+However, the political implications of 'objectivity' and 'balance' are continually debated and have been much criticised(CITATIONS) as a way to avoid the responsibility of making moral judgements and providing useful, informed evaluation of so-called 'facts', which, in many cases, may not be as 'self-explanatory' as they might at first seem.

-If it is, as Tuchman [-@Tuchman:1972] suggests, primarily a 'ritual' throught the enactment of which reporters and editors avoid potential censure, it is reasonable to expect - in a media system such as Japan's where there is the constant threat of pressure from powerful sources, that achieving 'objectivity' - and therefore insulating oneself from pressure as much as possible - would become a prime concern.
+If it is, as Tuchman [-@Tuchman:1972] suggests, primarily a 'ritual' through the enactment of which reporters and editors avoid potential censure, it is reasonable to expect - in a media system such as Japan's where there is the constant threat of pressure from powerful sources, that achieving 'objectivity' - and therefore insulating oneself from pressure as much as possible - would become a prime concern.

 There are also commercial benefits; these were recognised early on by the press is Japan.[@Huffman:1997, p?]